nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ### verifymethod

+This field is only relevant when the operatorurl field is set.

 The verifymethod field tells interested parties how they can verify the operatorurl claim since the operatorurl can be set to an arbitrary value by a (malicious) operator - without consent of the entity it points to.
-The following methods are currently specified to allow for bidirectional verification (relay -> website, website or DNS -> relay).
 All relays of the operator's relay family (MyFamily setting) must have the same verifymethod set.
-Multiple methods can be listed, sepearated by comma.
-All methods listed in this field must succeed for verification to succeed if multiple are listed.
-Their order has no particular meaning.
+The following methods are currently specified to allow for bidirectional verification:

+* uri
+* dns

+The "uri" method is preferred over "dns" as it is easier to setup and faster to verify.
+Only a single method is supported, they can not be combined.

 #### uri